This is what we have been working on

 Dayra expands with every member, and declines along with their absence.
 One cannot accumulate a certain amount of Dayras, the relation between the Dayras in circulation and the ones available in the system is always equal.
 It cannot become a medium of derivatives and speculation.
 We cannot use financial policies on it, like what is happening now with money.
 It should remain a very basic medium of exchange.

-9. Minting the act of sharing, value based on circulation (against NFT)
+9. Minting the act of sharing, value based on circulation.
+Dayra is not an NFT

 Value is produced from the act of sharing, it is not an asset in itself.
 We are not trying to create NFTs, which produce value for digital assets.
 Dayra is not an NFT in the sense that we are trying to produce value for the communal exchange processes.